barryclark/jekyll-now/_posts/2016-8-30-Exploring-GraphQL.md

 <script src="https://gist.github.com/rohan-varma/74d0aa483d6cf24fa432070daae10de3.js"></script>

 Now, we can define a `Query`, which is another GraphQL object type.
 Our Query type will be responsible for communicating to the client what data is available on the server, and what arguments can be passed in to retrieve certain data (in our case, the `id` of a move or a pokemon).
-Moreover, it will also be responsible for defining a way to `resolve` these requests, by implementing a `resolve` function.
+Moreover, it will also be responsible for implementing a `resolve` function.
 This function will be responsible for fullfilling requests from our client.
 In our case, it'll be pretty simple: simply use the `id` argument passed in as a key to get the pokemon or move from our JSON files.

 <script src="https://gist.github.com/rohan-varma/1f897987fa4d965513cd8a2e5024b4e4.js"></script>